koraytugay/koraytugay.github.io/content/various/maven.md

 </build>
 ```

+This is also where plugins are bound to phases.

 ### Configuring a Plugin in pom
 This is an example on how the `compiler` plugin can be configured: